gustafnk/h-include/README.md

 No, not if you use a link to fallback content (for browsers without javascript or for failed network connections, i.e. train tunnels).
 But it's up to you to add that fallback link. h-include should work well with the principles of Progressive Enhancement (*otherwise, file a bug*).

+## Browser support

+All modern browsers and IE down to IE10 is supported.
+If you find something quirky, please file an issue.

 ## Why not HTML Imports?

 - HTML Imports and h-include have different intended usages: